olinjs/olinjs/lessons/05-flex-burger-help/INCLASS.md

 Now you can play around with your fake data on the front end of your app until you are ready to move forward to working with a database.

 #### Create An Add Route
 You will eventually need a way to add initial information to your database for real.
 This will usually look a lot like the "new cat" route from your cat app.
 For the purpose of populating your database, you can make an array of random ingredient names and a random number generator and have your app save a randomly generated ingredient every time you go to your "new ingredient" route.
 Alternatively, you can hook a simple client-side "add ingredient" form up to the "new ingredient" route on the server.
-Hint: this would look a lot like the POST route from the class five readme, but with the added the functionality of saving the data you receive in `req.body` to your database.
+Hint: this would look a lot like the POST route from the class five readme, but with the added functionality of saving the data you receive in `req.body` to your database.

 ## If you're already done with the homework: